schneems/implement_ruby_hash_syntax_with_parslet_example/README.md

 Parslet then has the concept of a "transformer" that can be used to turn complex parsed trees into any kind of Ruby code such as value objects that we want.
 When you combine parsers and transformers, you can write your own mini-language with whatever syntax rules you want.
 This is perfect for something like `rundoc`.

 While there are other parser libraries in Ruby, I chose parslet largely because of the amount of examples and documentation it had.
-The [documentation site]() is great, and there are [examples directly in the repo]().
-My only nit is that the [readme isn't rendered in markdown in github](), but I can get over it.
+The [documentation site](http://kschiess.github.io/parslet/documentation.html) is great, and there are [examples directly in the repo](https://github.com/kschiess/parslet/tree/master/example).
+My only minor-nit is that the [readme isn't rendered in markdown in github](https://github.com/kschiess/parslet/pull/187), but I can get over it.

 I also looked at the `treetop` gem, but I couldn't make much progress.
 I investigated the `racc` library which is great if you're familiar with `yacc` syntax (which I'm not).
-Yacc is the syntax that [Ruby uses to implement it's own grammar]().
+Yacc is the syntax that [Ruby uses to implement it's own grammar](https://github.com/ruby/ruby/blob/trunk/parse.y).
 If you want to go down that Rabbit hole, Aaron recomended the O'Reilly book on Yacc which seems good, but requires more reading that I was willing to put into this project.

 Now that you know my problem and my toolset, it's time for a tutorial!
 I'm writing this: not as an expert in parsers (or in `parslet` even), but really to convince myself that I understand what I've already done.
 When you can explain how you did somethign to someone else, then you actually understand it.
 Without further ado, here's the tutorial.